paritytech/substrate-contracts-node/README.md

 Since this repository is tracking Substrate's `master` it might not yet have been adjusted to support the super-recent Substrate changes.

-Thus if you get an error when building/installing, add the cargo `--locked` flag.
+Thus, if you get an error when building or installing add the cargo `--locked` flag.
 The installation process will then use the same versions as the `Cargo.lock` in this repository to ensure that the most recent working version of Substrate will be used.